-I specialize in eighteenth-century British literature and culture, women’s studies, satire, and history of the novel.
-My recent book, Monstrous Motherhood: 18th-Century Culture and the Ideology of Domesticity (Johns Hopkins University Press, 2012), explores maternal demonization and erasure in Great Britain from 1660 to 1820.
-Currently I’m working on two major projects: one exploring the nexus of motherhood and authorship in the eighteenth century (focusing on Frances Burney, Eliza Haywood, Frances Sheridan, and Mary Wollstonecraft), and the second analyzing Jane Austen in contemporary popular culture.
-I also edit The Burney Journal, a periodical dedicated to the study of the novelist and memoirist Frances Burney, her family and her peers.
+My research focuses on eighteenth-century British literature and culture, women’s studies, satire, and the history of the novel.
+My first book, The Converting Imagination: Linguistic Theory and Swift’s Satiric Prose, analyzes the linguistic play of famed satirist Jonathan Swift, in light of his education, his satires, his formal proposals concerning the English language, and his strategies as a reader.
+My second book, Monstrous Motherhood: 18th-Century Culture and the Ideology of Domesticity explores maternal demonization and erasure in Great Britain from 1660 to 1820.
+Currently I’m working on two major projects: the first explores the nexus of motherhood and authorship in the eighteenth century (focusing on Frances Burney, Frances Sheridan, Charlotte Smith and Mary Wollstonecraft), and the second analyzes Jane Austen in contemporary popular culture.
+I edit The Burney Journal, a periodical dedicated to the study of the novelist and memoirist Frances Burney, her family and her peers, and I am the chair of the International Visitor Program for the Jane Austen Society of North America.

-I enjoy engaging with our undergraduate and graduate students here at WVU, and I mentor students through the American Society for Eighteenth-Century Studies as well.
-I teach a variety of undergraduate courses, including British Literature to 1800 (ENGL 261), Eighteenth Century Literature I (ENGL 366W), Eighteenth Century Literature II (ENGL 367W), and Topics in Women’s Literature (ENGL 387W).
-My recent graduate courses include studies in the origins of feminism, the history of the novel, and the Burney-Thrale circle.
+I teach a variety of undergraduate courses, including British Literature to 1800 (ENGL 261); courses within the Eighteenth-Century Literature I (ENGL 366W) and Eighteenth-Century Literature II (ENGL 367W) sequence (including Crime and Criminals in the 18th Century, and Performance and Disguise); and courses in Topics in Women’s Literature (ENGL 387W), including Jane Austen and Popular Culture and Mamma Mia!
+Mothers and Monsters in Western Culture.
+My recent graduate courses include an eighteenth-century survey, a course in the origins of feminism, and a course in the history of the novel.
 I also founded the Rare Book Pedagogy Project, an online resource that helps faculty integrate archival research into their curricula.

 - Restoration and Eighteenth-Century Literature and Culture